What is a Gamma Knife Perfexion?

 Is Gamma Knife Perfexion treatment safe?

 The Gamma Knife Perfexion allows non-invasive brain surgery to be performed with extreme precision while sparing healthy tissues surrounding the targeted treatment area.
 Because neither a surgical incision nor general anesthesia is required, the risks usually involved with open brain surgery, such as hemorrhage or infection, are reduced.
 Hospitalization is rarely required and recovery time is very minimal.
-While individual patient outcomes may vary, patients may resume their normal pre-treatment lifestyle within a few days.

 How quickly will the treatment work?